Butternut Squash Enchiladas

 These delicious enchiladas taste better and are better for you than fast-food Mexican.

 |Total time:||55 minutes|

-- Dry squash.
-Pierce skin several times and place in microwave-safe dish and microwave for 6-8 minutes.
+- Lightly spray baking dish with non-stick spray.
+Dry squash and pierce the skin several times.
+Place squash in a microwave-safe dish and microwave for 6-8 minutes.
 Let cool.

 - Place each half of squash face-side down on your microwave-safe plate or dish.
-Add ½ cup of water to the dish, microwave on high for 5-10 minutes.
+Add 1/2 cup of water to the dish and microwave on high for 5-10 minutes.
 Check squash to see if it is soft.
 If not, cook for another 2-3 minutes.

 - Mix squash, beans, onion, cilantro, garlic powder, and cumin in a bowl.

-- Heat tortillas 2-3 at a time in the microwave for 30 seconds before filling them (this will prevent the tortillas from tearing while you roll them).
+- Heat 2-3 tortillas at a time in the microwave for 30 seconds before filling them.
+This will prevent tearing while rolling.

 - Cover the tortillas with the salsa or enchilada sauce.
 Put the rest of the cheese (1/4 cup) on the salsa.

 - Serve each enchilada with 1 tablespoon of Greek yogurt.

 - Use a medium butternut squash (2-3 pounds) to make about 2 cups of diced squash